PrinceOfBorgo/travel-rs/README.md

           Expense #2: Hotel - $150
     ```

-    You can filter expenses specifying a search term:
+    You can filter expenses by specifying a search term:

     ```
     User: /listexpenses Toll